eth-sri/eth-sri.github.io/_blogposts/smoothens.md

 thumbnail: _thumbnails/smooth_ens.png
 usemathjax: true
 tldr: >
     In this blog post, we theoretically motivate why ensembles are particularly suitable base models for constructing certifiably robust classifiers via Randomized Smoothing (RS) and confirm this choice empirically, obtaining state-of-the-art results in multiple settings.
-The key insight is that the reduced variance of ensembles over the perturbations introduced in RS leads to signiﬁcantly more consistent classiﬁcations for a given input.
-This, in turn, leads to substantially increased certiﬁable radii for samples close to the decision boundary.
+The key insight is that the reduced variance of ensembles over the perturbations introduced in RS leads to signicantly more consistent classications for a given input.
+This, in turn, leads to substantially increased certiable radii for samples close to the decision boundary.
 Additionally, we introduce key optimizations which enable an up to 55-fold decrease in sample complexity of RS.
 excerpt: >
     We theoretically motivate why and show empirically that, ensembles are particularly suitable base models for Randomized Smoothing, due to the variance reduction across the perturbations introduced during Randomized Smoothing.
 keywords: randomized smoothing, certified robustness, ensembles